w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 if this location was defined on another consensus system, such as Kusama.
 On other consensus systems, such as Ethereum, it won't be able to interpret it.

+### UniversalLocation in XCM

+While a `MultiLocation` may handle relative paths in _local_ consensus, a `UniversalLocation` refers to any global consensus system.
+A global consensus system is an entity like another relay chain, Bitcoin, or Ethereum.
+A body of global governance capable of externalizing its consensus can be referred to as a `UniversalLocation`.

+The `GlobalConsensus` junction refers to a global consensus system, and takes a `NetworkId` that specifies a particular remote network.
+A `UniversalLocation` allows for overarching consensus systems to communicate using this junction.
+Sub-consensus systems (i.e., a parachain on Polkadot) may refer to other sub-consensus systems (a parachain on Kusama) using a combination of `UniversialLocation` and `MultiLocation` declarations.

 ## Simulating XCVM using the xcm-simulator

 Within the Polkadot repository exists the